Crunch/postcss-less/README.md

 * **Important:** The `less()` plugin **needs to be the first PostCSS plugin called**.

 ## How is this different from a Less.js plugin?
 With a Less.js post-processor plugin, your LESS is parsed, evaluated, and exported as a string which is sent to the plugin.
 In the case of [less-plugin-autoprefix], the plugin calls PostCSS / Autoprefixer to parse that CSS output string.
 So, parsing happens twice, although in real-world scenarios that probably doesn't matter a whole lot.
-(In fact, re-parsing might be faster?)

 The [postcss-less-engine] plugin instead directly converts the evaluated Less AST to a PostCSS AST without re-parsing.
 WHICH WAS REALLY HARD.
 And this was more of a thought experiment for me to see what would be involved in making a "proper" PostCSS plugin.
 So, take note: I haven't benchmarked the difference in parsing and re-parsing with AST conversion.
 It may actually be faster to use Gulp and re-parse the output CSS from Less into PostCSS plugins.